Print this page (attorney exhibit format)

 - Fees and timing

-No work begins until scope and terms are accepted.
+No engagement commences until scope and terms are reviewed and accepted in writing.

 When materials are received, they are documented and handled in a manner appropriate to the engagement.